Shirley Gordon (writer)

-Shirley Gordon (1921 – 2008) was an American writer of radio programs, television shows, and children's books.
+Shirley Gordon (December 29, 1921 – February 22, 2008) was an American writer of radio programs, television shows, and children's books.

 Early life

 Gordon was born on December 29, 1921, in Geneva, Illinois, to Russell Gordon, a police officer, and Viola LaVoy Gordon.
 She graduated from East Aurora High School in Aurora, Illinois in 1938.

 Writing career

 Early in her career, Gordon wrote for and was assistant editor of Radio Life magazine.
 She was also a publicist for CBS.

 Radio and television shows

 During the Golden Age of Radio, Gordon wrote scripts for anthology series Suspense ("The Statement of Mary Blake" in 1950 and "Death Parade" in 1951), The Whistler, and Elliott and Cathy Lewis' On Stage.
 When dramatic radio was revived in the 1970s, Gordon wrote scripts for The Hollywood Radio Theatre and Sears Radio Theatre.

-From the 1950s-1970s, Gordon, sometimes credited as "Shirl Gordon", wrote episodes of popular sitcoms, including Bewitched, The Courtship of Eddie's Father, and My Three Sons.
+From the 1950s to the 1970s, Gordon, sometimes credited as "Shirl Gordon", wrote episodes of popular sitcoms, including Bewitched, The Courtship of Eddie's Father, and My Three Sons.
 She wrote 49 episodes of The Bob Cummings Show.